UPPMAX/UPPMAX-documentation/docs/getting_started/login_pelle_console_ssh_key.md

 tags:
   - login
   - log in
-  - Rackham
+  - Pelle
   - console
   - terminal
   - SSH
 ---

-# Login to the Rackham console environment using SSH keys
+# Login to the Pelle console environment using SSH keys

-There are multiple ways to [log in to Rackham](login_rackham.md).
+There are multiple ways to [log in to Pelle](login_pelle.md).

-This page describes how to [log in to Rackham](login_rackham.md) using a [terminal](../software/terminal.md) and an SSH key pair.
+This page describes how to [log in to Pelle](login_pelle.md) using a [terminal](../software/terminal.md) and an SSH key pair.

 ## 1. Get inside SUNET

-When inside SUNET, one can access a Rackham console environment using SSH and SSH keys.
+When inside SUNET, one can access a Pelle console environment using SSH and SSH keys.

 ???- question "Forgot how to get within SUNET?"